 The Simplest Way To Complete Your ICF Coaching Log (+ Free Template)

 Keeping track of your coaching hours is a necessary requirement for most coaching certifications, whether you’re applying for an ICF credential or getting certified with another organization.
-Your client coaching log needs to document all your paid and pro bono coaching sessions, so that your application can qualify.
+Your client coaching log needs to document all your paid and pro bono coaching sessions so that your application qualifies.

 In this article, we’ll lead you through the entire process of documenting your coaching sessions correctly, so that you can complete your ICF credential application and finally become a certified coach.